 Walk down Shinsaibashi-suji to experience Japan's astounding love of consumer retail.
 Head south down Shinsaibashi-suji to reach the neon-lit Dotonbori Bridge for a break from the shopping hustle and bustle.

-This shopping street can be enjoyed anywhere between 30 minutes to several hours depending on your shopping desires.
+This shopping street can be enjoyed between anywhere from 30 minutes to several hours, depending on your shopping desires.
 Dotonbori, Namba, Americamura, and Orange Street are all within easy walking distance.